 Cabrillo's Honors Transfer Program began in 2008 and currently has 350 active students.
-The program has transferred more than 650 students to universities all over the country.
+The program has transferred roughly 1,000 students to universities all over the country.

 Students from all backgrounds, ages and experiences join Cabrillo's Honors Transfer Program.
 Current Cabrillo students, students coming to Cabrillo from other colleges and universities, and recent high school graduates are all welcome to apply to the program.
 Home schooled students are considered on a case-by-case basis and they must be intending to continue at Cabrillo after high school and transfer to a 4-year institution as a junior.
 The minimum age to participate in the Honors Transfer Program is 16 years.